nicholaslum444/iamascrapbook/README.md

 # 3. Production Deploy

+This section is only relevant if you intend to deploy it in a production environment.

 1. Git clone to your preferred webroot and perform the steps in [Setup](#1-setup) above
 2. Run `bundle install` in the app folder
 3. Run `bundle exec rake db:reset RAILS_ENV=production` to prepare the production database